biohub-hpc/hpcuserguide/docs/2._Working_with_Slurm/a._Introduction_to_Slurm_and_Resource_Scheduling.md

 while taking advantage of every opportunity to improve overall utilization of the available computational resources.

-The CLUSTER utilizes Slurm as the job scheduler.
+CZBiohub HPC computational resources use Slurm as the job scheduler.
 From the [SchedMD Slurm](http://slurm.schedmd.com/overview.html) Slurm overview:

 > The Simple Linux Utility for Resource Management (SLURM) is an open source,